iYadavVaibhav/stem/docs/2-Data-Engineering/apache-kafka.md

 - **Producing and consuming with Python**
   - use library
   - import producer and consumer
-  - add servers and topics, collect recept as callback.
+  - add servers and topics, collect receipt as callback.
   - `from confluent_kafka import Producer`

     ```python